ReactionNetworkImporters.jl

 Here BNGNetwork is a type specifying the file format that is being loaded. prnbng is a ParsedReactionNetwork structure with the following fields:

-• varstonames, a Dict mapping from the internal Symbol of a species used in the generated ReactionSystem to a Symbol generated from the name in the .net file.
+• varstonames, a Dict mapping the internal symbolic variable of a species used in the generated ReactionSystem to a String generated from the name in the .net file.
 This is necessary as BioNetGen can generate exceptionally long species names, involving characters that lead to malformed species names when used with Catalyst.

 Given prnbng, we can construct and solve the corresponding ODE model for the reaction system by